 Film Screening and Conversation: The Taller de Gráfica Popular in Context

 Presented in conjunction with the exhibition Vida y Drama de México: Prints from the Monroe E. Price and Aimée Brown Price Collection, this program features a screening of the 2008 film An Artful Revolution: The Life and Art of the Taller de Gráfica Popular (28 minutes), followed by a discussion of the Taller de Gráfica Popular, a collective workshop founded in Mexico City in 1937 by artists Leopoldo Méndez, Pablo O’Higgins, and Luis Arenal.
 The Taller produced art in the service of public interest, aiming to improve the lives of peasants and laborers and support social justice—goals of the Mexican revolution (1910–20) that were not fully realized.
 The panel discussion includes the film’s coproducers, Octavio Blanco and Rivka Einy; collector Monroe E. Price, director of the Center for Global Communication Studies at the Annenberg School for Communication, University of Pennsylvania; Deborah Caplow, Professor of Art History, University of Washington, and author of a major monograph on Méndez; and Noah Bardach, an expert on Mexican political graphics and director of GráficaMexicana.com, an online catalogue of the Taller’s prints.
 Suzanne Boorsch, the Robert L. Solley Curator of Prints and Drawings, moderates the discussion.

 Fall 2014 Programs

 Programs this fall feature gallery talks, lectures, artist talks, film screenings, and much more.
-The Gallery has planned a robust array of events in conjunction with its current exhibitions.
+The Gallery has also planned a robust array of events in conjunction with its current exhibitions.
 Many of our programs are recorded and are now accessible on the Gallery’s YouTube channel.